March of the Dinosaurs: Plot

 Six hundred miles away, the Edmontosaurus herd moves on through a volcanic ash field.
+Scar then sees a dark shadows, which turns out to be a flock of scavenging Quetzalcoatlus, which feed on the dying herd members that could not keep pace.
 Lying in wait, a pack of Albertosaurus sleeps until the herd is close enough to ambush.
 The feathered carnivores wake up and start to stalk the herd.
 Scar runs for his life while one of the predators is hot on his heels.
 During the attack, an avalanche of water, rock and mud caused by the eruption of a volcano that follows the attack slides down the bank.
-Scar climbs up the cliff, but loses his courage, and the Albertosaurus, injured in the eruption, begins to close in.
-Just as Scar sees the avalanche, he rushes up the cliff while the Albertosaurus is swept to its seeming death.
+Scar tries to climb up the side of the bank, but loses his grip and slides back down every time, and the Albertosaurus, injured in the eruption, begins to close in.
+Just as Scar sees the avalanche, he rushes up the bank side, while the Albertosaurus is swept away to its supposed death.
 Back in the Arctic, Patch tries to impress the female by dancing only to lose out to a more experienced male and the Edmontonia has found a last leaf.
-Suddenly, the log she stands on breaks apart and the Edmontonia slides down the snow on her back and crashes into a snowdrift, utterly helpless.
-Far away south, Scar tries to call for his family, but the only calls are the ones that didn't make it; the old male Edmontosaurus he has been traveling with and an injured female Pachyrhinosaurus.
+Suddenly, the log she stands on breaks apart and the Edmontonia slides down the snow-covered slope on her back and is utterly helpless.
+Far away south, Scar tries to call for his family, but the only calls are the ones that didn't make it; the old male Edmontosaurus he had been traveling with, and an injured female Pachyrhinosaurus.
 The Albertosaurus, having survived the mudslide, rises back to its feet and starting following Scar's trail again.
 Scar and the old Edmontosaurus walks on, but the older animal, suffering from a brain tumor, becomes more aggressive and nervous towards Scar, eventually even biting him.
 Scar sees the Albertosaurus first, and flees.
-The old bull Edmontosaurus fights the predator until they both tumble over the cliff, locked in a deadly embrace.
+The old bull Edmontosaurus fights the predator until they both tumble over a cliff, locked in a deadly embrace, leaving Scar on his own, once again.